TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 #### 3.5.12 4_bi_directional_links_route_choice_single_mode_using_odrawmatrix

 ***Purpose:***

+This test verifies that OD demands can be read in using the <odrawmatrix> element.

 ***Description:***

 This uses the same network as Test 3.5.11.
 It uses the <odrawmatrix> method in the macroscopicinput.xml file to define the OD demands input matrix.